Children as young as three years old are willing to punish others’ bad behavior, even at personal cost, finds a new study by psychology researchers.

 “Of course, we cannot tell for sure whether this behavior is innate or learned in the first few years of life,” he concludes.
 “But it does add to growing evidence that, at a very young age, humans are predisposed to do good themselves and encourage good behavior in others.”

-The researchers describe their work in this video (video courtesy of Alex Paris).
+The researchers describe their work in this YouTube video (video courtesy of Alex Paris).

 The research was supported by a Research Challenge Grant for Women in Science, a James S. McDonnell Foundation 21st Century Science Initiative in Understanding Human Cognition–Scholar Award, and the National Science Foundation (1349089).